AY2526S1-CS2113-W14-4/tp/docs/UserGuide.md

 Example: <code>delete INDEX</code> → Please input <code>delete 1</code></li>
 <li>The commands <code>dashboard</code>, <code>help</code> and <code>exit</code> will ignore any arguments.
 The command will still be valid.</li>
 <li>If using a PDF version, be careful when copying commands that span multiple lines as spaces surrounding line-breaks may be omitted.</li>
 <li>Uppercase, lowercase, digits and symbols are allowed.
-More specifically, only valid ASCII printable characters are allowed (character code 32 to 126).</li>
+More specifically, only valid ASCII printable characters are allowed (character codes 32 to 126).</li>
 </ul>
 </div>